andreeeeaaaaas/my-digital-space/_pages/projects/my digital space.md

 ---
 <p class="callout">A self-built and published website to hold the things I like to build, create, and share</p>

 Portfolio websites go out of date almost immediately.

-Typically, they are updated sporadically; often when looking for another opportunity.
+They are updated sporadically; often when looking for another opportunity.
 The 'no-code', 'low-effort' platforms people tend to use however, charge consistently and expensively.

 This space serves as a **free**– other than the domain– **and open-sourced** method in which I can consistently and easily share what I want out there in the world.
 Like a good product or service, it can grow and flex with its primary user over time.